Advice for good hygiene when visiting a farm, animal attraction or children’s petting zoo, including infection avoidance for pregnant women.

-All of these bacteria live in the gut of the animals, so people can get infected on farms mainly in two ways - either by touching animals in the petting and feeding areas or by coming into contact with animal droppings on contaminated surfaces around the farm.
+All of these bacteria live in the gut of the animals.
+Infections are caused either by touching animals in the petting and feeding areas, or by coming into contact with animal droppings on contaminated surfaces around the farm.
 These harmful bacteria can get accidentally passed to your mouth by putting hands on faces or fingers in mouths before washing them thoroughly.
 It only takes a small number of the bacteria to cause infection.

 |Do check that cuts, grazes etc. on children's hands are covered with waterproof dressings.||Don't put hands on faces or fingers in mouths while petting animals or walking round the farm.|

 Do wash your hands thoroughly with liquid soap and warm water and dry with paper towels:

 |Don't use handrubs or wipes instead of washing hands with liquid soap and warm water.
 Handrubs and wipes do not remove E. coli O157 in dirt.|

 |Do remove and clean boots or shoes that might have become soiled and clean pushchair wheels.
 Then wash your hands thoroughly with liquid soap and warm water and dry with paper towels.||Don't eat or drink while touching animals or walking round the farm.
 This includes not eating sweets, crisps or chewing gum.|

 |Do supervise children closely to ensure that they wash their hands thoroughly.||Don't kiss farm animals or allow children to put their faces close to animals.|